jeffrey82221/gluonts_fund_price_forecast/README.md

     - [ ] Adapt to all examples in pytorch-ts
         - [X] [Implicit Quantile Network](https://github.com/jeffrey82221/gluonts_fund_price_forecast/commit/bcd759538396c91fc3556900d2f69250fdd7a581)
         - [ ] Multivariate-Flow # Next-Up
-        - [ ] Time-Grad # Next-Up
+        - [X] Time-Grad
 - [X] Enhance the evaluation
     - [X] adapt the evaluation scheme to more metrices: check implicit_quantile_network.py Line.52-67) (TODO: now-fbprophet is not working)
     - [X] Allow comparison of different models in a single plot
 - [ ] Refactor the current architechture such that adapting to Multi-Variate mode can be easier to follow.
     - [X] Seperate nav splitting methods from fund_price_loader.py to nav_splitter.py
+    - [ ] Refactor so that replication between backtesting and multi_variate_backtesting can be reduced.
-- [ ] Consider MultiVariate Mode for Single Fund Prediction:
+- [X] Consider MultiVariate Mode for Single Fund Prediction:
     - [X] Find data object in gluonts for storing multiple time series (check multivariate_dataset_examples.py)
-    - [ ] Organize of nav curves of multiple funds into the multi-timeseries objects offered by gluonts.
+    - [X] Organize of nav curves of multiple funds into the multi-timeseries objects offered by gluonts.
-        - [ ] Read nav curves into multiple SharableListDataset
+        - [X] Read nav curves into multiple SharableListDataset
-        - [ ] Using Spliter to obtain multiple train, test SharablesListDataset(s)
+        - [X] Using Spliter to obtain multiple train, test SharablesListDataset(s)
-        - [ ] [build] a MultiVariateSharableDataset which allow storing of multiple sharable target arrays and allow convertion to grouped_list_dataset (check multivariate_dataset_examples.py for progamming the convertion).
+        - [X] [build] a SharableMultiVariateDataset which allow storing of multiple sharable target arrays and allow convertion to grouped_list_dataset (check multivariate_dataset_examples.py for progamming the convertion).
-        - [ ] Before convert those train, test to local ListDataset(s), merge them into MultiVariateSharableDataset
+        - [X] Before convert those train, test to local ListDataset(s), merge them into SharableMultiVariateDataset
-        - [ ] Convert the multivariate_dataset into local grouped dataset using train_grouper and test_grouper
+        - [X] Convert the multivariate_dataset into local grouped dataset using train_grouper and test_grouper
-    - [ ] Adapt to Multi-Variate Deep Model (see examples of pytorch-ts) and incorporate it into the repo.
+    - [X] Adapt to Multi-Variate Deep Model (see examples of pytorch-ts) and incorporate it into the repo.
-        - [ ] Allow evaluation of Multiple Time Series (see plot and MultivariateEvaluator in Time-Grad-Electricity)
+        - [X] Allow evaluation of Multiple Time Series (see plot and MultivariateEvaluator in Time-Grad-Electricity)
     - [ ] Create different technical curves for each fund
         - [ ] Earning of fund in a time period: e.g., (nav tomorrow - nav today) / nav today. (parameter: time_period)
         - [ ] Standard deviation of earning in a time periods. (parameter: earning_time_period, std_time_period)
         - [ ] Original NAV curve
 - [ ] Price Prediction of Multiple Funds
     - [ ] Load multiple funds and convert to multiple time series
     - [ ] Parallel loading and processing of multiple time series